nicksovich/teams-incident-status-page-bot/README.md

     ![Reindeer2](https://jhandcdn.blob.core.windows.net/blob/reindeer3.gif)

-2. Open Teams and update the status page by typing `@StatusPage` to summon the bot followed by `open We are experiencing a problem.
+5. Open Microsoft Teams and update the status page by typing `@StatusPage` to summon the bot followed by `open We are experiencing a problem.
 Standby for more information`

 ## Final Result should look like this